AbsoluteVirtueXI/KingOfTheHill/README.md

 truffle migrate --network kovan
 ```

-Don't miss on the console the ouput the address of each contract.
+Don't miss on the console the ouput the address of each contracts.